The Revolution Has Begun. Really.

 - The American diet and the real cost to our health.

 - Our emotions.
-The importance of emotional intelligence in our personal and professional relationships that aren’t brought to light in our education.
+The importance of emotional intelligence in our personal and professional relationships that aren’t brought to light in schools.

-- The medical system.
+- Our medical system.
 For-profit health and the consequences of an industry led by insurance and pharmaceutical companies.
 We do not have a wellness industry, but rather an illness industry.

 - Media, Marketing, Internet and Social Media